 R.M.
-220. Organization and Operation of the Small Store Two hours
+220. Organization and Operation of the Small Store THE STAFF

 Importance of small business; factors in business success; justification of new businesses; financing; location; policies; management; employee relations; sales promotion; turnover; profit; records; small business and the future.